configcat/docs/website/docs/faq.md

 ### Are percentage options sticky?
 Yes.
 The percentage-based targeting is sticky by design and consistent across all SDKs.

-Also consider the following:
+Also, consider the following:
 - All SDKs evaluate the rules in the exact same way.
 (10% is the same 10% in all SDKs)
 - The percentage rules are sticky by feature flag.
 (10% is a different 10% for each feature flag)

 [More on stickiness and consistency](advanced/targeting/#stickiness--consistency)

 ### How to use targeting rules based on sensitive data?
-If you want to use targeting rules based on email address, phone number, or other sensitive data, you can use the [Sensitve text comparators](https://configcat.com/docs/advanced/targeting/#sensitive-text-comparators).
+If you want to use targeting rules based on email address, phone number, or other sensitive data, you can use the [Sensitive text comparators](https://configcat.com/docs/advanced/targeting/#sensitive-text-comparators).

 ### How can I be sure, that my data is safe?
-The feature flag evaluation is done on the client side in the ConfigCat SDK.
+The feature flag evaluation is done on the client-side in the ConfigCat SDK.
 So if you are using the SDK, you can be sure that your data will never leave your system.

 See our the architecture explained [here](https://configcat.com/architecture/).